 o Postgraduate degrees.

-o Private education courses, or
+o Private education courses,

 o Those who have exhausted their appeals and are unlikely to remain in the UK to complete their education.